$0 Alberta Foster Care Quick-Start Checklist

 What the Transition to Adulthood Program Is

-The Transition to Adulthood Program is Alberta's extended care and support framework for youth who were in government care when they turned 18.
-Rather than abruptly ending services at the age of majority, TAP allows eligible youth to continue receiving financial support, housing assistance, and caseworker connections until they reach age 24.
+The Transition to Adulthood Program is Alberta's extended care and support framework for youth who were in government care as they approach adulthood.
+Rather than assuming that services end at 18, eligible youth can discuss continued financial support, housing assistance, and caseworker connections with Children's Services.
+Confirm the current age limits and available supports with the assigned caseworker.

-The program is not automatic.
-Youth must actively engage with their caseworker before they turn 18 to develop a Transition Plan that outlines goals, timelines, and the supports they will access.
-The quality of that planning — and the quality of the caseworker relationship — varies significantly across Alberta's regions.
+Access is not something youth should assume is automatic.
+They should engage with their caseworker before turning 18 to discuss a Transition Plan outlining goals, timelines, and available supports.
+Current planning and eligibility requirements should be confirmed with Children's Services, and the quality of caseworker support varies across Alberta's regions.

 Who Is Eligible for TAP

-Youth who age out without ever developing a transition plan, or who disengage from the system before 18, may find it harder to re-access support — though Alberta does have pathways for re-engagement.
+Youth who age out without a transition plan, or who disengage from the system before 18, should ask Children's Services what re-engagement options are currently available.

 What Support TAP Provides